ghTracking/ghtracking.github.io/LectureNotes.md

 ## 2. Geological time <a name="2"></a>
 [Back to top](#top)

-* *What is the closure temperature of a mineral?
-Provide two examples.*
+The closure temperature of a mineral is the temperature at which an isotope decay system is determined to be closed, meaning there is no loss of daughter atom material.
+This allows for valid dating to take place.
+In Zircon, the U-Pb temperature is approximately 750 <sup>o</sup>, whereas the corresponding value for K-Ar in biotite is 300<sup>o</sup>.
-* *Outline four of the primary geological laws used for deducing rock facies.*
+* Four primary laws for deducing rock facies
+     * Principle of initial horizontality
+     * Principle of cross-cutting relationships
+     * Principle of superposition
+     * Principle of lateral continuity
-* *Outline the primary facies observed at Ketton.*
+* Ketton facies
+     * Lincolnshire limestone
+          * Ooids - shallow, turbulent, high energy environment
+     * Upper Estuarine Series (Rutland Formation)
+          * Shales/silts - paludal
+     * Unconformity from Jurassic to Quaternary
+     * Glacial sediments (boulder-clay, gravel)

 <details><summary>Hutton's investigative interest:</summary>